-ISO/IEC JTC1/SC29/WG11
+ISO/IEC JTC1/SC29/WG11 N19281

-- .
+Alpbach, AT - Apr.
 2020

 Source Systems

-Title Explorations on storagearchivingof CMAF
+Title Explorations on storage, archiving and content management of CMAF files

 Introduction

 CMAF has been developed as the preferred track format for streaming media.
 As a consequence, more and more content is becoming available in this format stored on disks, cloud storage, content delivery networks and more.
 CMAF is not only practical for streaming using DASH, HLS or other delivery protocols, but also shows a potential for storage and archiving purposes.